 If you’re a regular user (not an administrator) who needs to use the Oracle Cloud Infrastructure resources that your company owns, contact your administrator to set up a user ID for you.
 The administrator can confirm which compartment or compartments you should be using.

 Administrators: You must write IAM policy that authorize users to work with rules.
 For more information, see Events and IAM Policies.

 The Events service has a limitation of 50 rules per tenancy.

 See Service Limits for a list of applicable limits and instructions for requesting a limit increase.

 Service Gateway and Events

-The Events service also supports private access from Oracle Cloud Infrastructure resources in a VCN through a An optional virtual router that you can add to your VCN.
-The gateway enables on-premises hosts or VCN hosts to privately access Oracle services (such as Object Storage and Autonomous Database) without exposing the resources to the public internet..
+The Events service also supports private access from Oracle Cloud Infrastructure resources in a VCN through a service gateway .
 A service gateway allows connectivity to the Events public endpoints from private IP addresses in private subnets.
 For example, you can manage rules over the Oracle Cloud Infrastructure backbone instead of over the internet.
 You can optionally use IAM policies to control which VCNs or ranges of IP addresses can access Events.
 See Access to Oracle Services: Service Gateway for details.